Sojourner Consulting is a mission-driven planning and strategic consultancy.

 Mortgage Bankers Association

 We provide strategic support for clients at critical junctures of their work, whether it's launching an initiative or evaluating a pilot project.
-They value our unique perspective and approach to ensure their work has the impact they want.

 Selected Clients